halfmonty/VPNWatcher/README.md

 ### I have additonal ideas or questions, can I contact you?

 Sure, there are currently two developers playing around with VPNWatcher.
-Mike is currently reachable via mikehubley -A-T- @ gmail -D-O-T- com, Freddi at muff99 -A-T- outlook -D-O-T- com
+Mike is currently reachable via halfmonty11 -A-T- @ gmail -D-O-T- com, Freddi at muff99 -A-T- outlook -D-O-T- com